Tibetan Buddhist Eighth Karmapa Mikyo Dorje

 He was an extremely erudite scholar and author and it was he who founded the at Tsurphu.
 He also restored the large statue commissioned by Karma Pakshi.

-Often a peacemaker, he is remembered for his visions of which led him to discover hidden valleys of refuge for people in times of war.
+Often a peacemaker, he is remembered for his visions of which led him to discover hidden valleys of for people in times of war.

 He maintained contact with the remaining Buddhists of India and sent much gold to for the Buddha image there to be gilded.